Gaareth/karel/README.md

 This is just a fun experiment, so this will probably not be updated and lag behind the original repo.
 Nevertheless, this should still be usable in its current state.

 - no floating point numbers
-- no recursive functions
-  - (you can't use functions with arguments before declaring them)
+- cant use functions as expressions before declaring them
-  - (Reason: I am type checking during parsing :/)
-- Function calls can't have variables as arguments (YaY they now can!!)
 - bugs?
 - Old [freditor](https://github.com/fredoverflow/karel) commit: 57c5da8e31411e566bd1ddae75ca9d29b9e44754, Nov 3, 2022